USS William M. Wood (DD-715): 1950–1959

 In May 1950, the warship participated in a Navy-Marine Corps amphibious exercise conducted on the North Carolina coast.
 During the following month, she conducted underway training out of Newport.
 July brought a brief tour of duty in Caribbean waters with a hunter/killer group and a quick visit to Iceland.

 The destroyer returned to Newport in August but put to sea the next month for the first of many deployments with the 6th Fleet in the Mediterranean Sea.
 After two months of duty, however, William M. Wood left the 6th Fleet to resume operations out of United States ports.
 Following a brief leave and upkeep period at Newport, the destroyer moved south to Pensacola, Florida, where she served for a time as plane guard for the aircraft carrier during carrier qualifications.

 At the conclusion of that assignment, she returned to normal duty out of Newport.
 In January 1952, she embarked upon her second Mediterranean cruise.
 That tour of duty lasted seven months during which time she participated in several NATO multinational exercises.
 That tour of duty also included visits to ports in the United Kingdom, Belgium, and Germany.
 She returned to Newport in July and, after a voyage to Halifax, Nova Scotia in company with the aircraft carrier late in September, entered the Boston Naval Shipyard to begin conversion to a radar picket destroyer.
 She was placed out of commission on 2 October 1952 and redesignated DDR-715.

 William M. Wood completed her conversion to a radar picket destroyer during the summer of 1953 and was recommissioned on 6 June 1953.
 Following a shakedown cruise to Guantánamo Bay, Cuba, that fall, she began her third tour of duty with the 6th Fleet in November.
 At the end of several weeks of operations with the 6th Fleet, the radar picket destroyer returned to Norfolk early in February 1954.

 The following month, she journeyed south to Pensacola, where she once again performed plane guard duties for Monterey during carrier qualifications.
-The summer of 1954 brought the ship a two-month midshipman cruise to European waters where she made port calls at Cadiz, Spain, and Rotterdam in the Netherlands.
+The summer of 1954 brought the ship a two-month midshipman cruise to European waters where she made port calls at Cádiz, Spain, and Rotterdam in the Netherlands.
 She returned to Norfolk in August and spent the remainder of 1954 engaged in training operations.
 In January 1955, she embarked upon her fourth deployment to the Mediterranean.
 Again, NATO exercises and port visits at various points along the Mediterranean littoral kept the ship busy.
 She was in port at Voles, Greece, between 19 and 21 April, during which time the city suffered a series of severe earthquakes.
 She remained there after the disaster and rendered all possible aid to the victims.